-As with all TWC documents, you have 14 days from the date something is mailed to respond.
-If no one has checked the mail before the TWC deadline, or if the mail was placed on hold, you’ve lost your opportunity to respond or appeal any decision made against you, even if it’s obviously false or incorrect.
-No amount of explaining to the TWC will excuse the district for not picking up its mail and responding.
+As with all TWC documents, you have 14 days from the mailed date to respond.
+That deadline is binding, whether your mail is on hold or the staff who checks mail is on vacation.
+If no one at your organization has checked the mail before the TWC deadline, you’ve lost your opportunity to respond to or appeal any decision made against you, even if it’s obviously false or incorrect.

-When the TWC mails you something, it is presumed that you received it three days later.
+When TWC mails you something, it is presumed that you received it three days later.
 If your mail is on hold, go pick it up.
 Additionally, if you have any telephone hearings scheduled over the break, you must call in and participate.
-Being away on a break is not considered good cause to miss a telephone hearing, especially if your hearing notice was sitting on someone’s desk or at the post office.
-The TWC is open for taking claims and conducts hearings twelve months a year.
+Being out of the office on a break is not considered a valid reason for an employer to miss a telephone hearing.

 The bottom line is that you must continue to check your mail over any break from school.
-You might not have to do it every day, but please check it at least once a week.
-If it says it’s from the TWC, don’t let it sit.
+You might not have to do it every day, but checking it at least once a week is a good practice.
+If it says it’s from TWC, don’t let it sit.
 Open it immediately because it’s almost always time sensitive.

 Editor's note: This article was originally published in June 2012 and has been updated for accuracy and comprehensiveness.